syyab/census_transformer/README.md

 transform_acs.py: reads the acs file and generates the transformed dataset.

 ## Using the script:
-Download the ACS file you want to transform (e.g. ss13pnh for 2013 5-year data for new hampshire) to the same directory Run the R file NewPumaDist.R.
-It will ask for a 2 digit year and state abbrevation or state fips code.
+Download the ACS file you want to transform (e.g. ss13pnh for 2013 5-year data for new hampshire) to the same directory.
+Files can be found at http://www2.census.gov/

 If you want to hold your acs files in a different directory, you need to alter the read in generate_output in the python file and generate_final_output in the R file.

+Run the R file NewPumaDist.R.
+It will ask for a 2 digit year and state abbrevation or state fips code and generate the file.